-Software linearization is the most versatile technique we have for converting thermocouple voltages into temperature.
+Software compensation is the most versatile technique we have for measuring thermocouples.
 In addition, when using a data acquisition system with a built-in zone box, we simply connect the thermocouple as we would a pair of test leads.
 All of the conversions are performed by the instrument's software.
 The one disadvantage is that it requires a small amount of additional time to calculate the reference junction temperature.
 With modern FPGA's and microprocessors this calculation time is not really an issue.
-In the past it could be avoided with hardware compensation.
+In the past it could avoided with hardware be compensation